mathewgomas-alfred/mathewgomas.io/tutorials/inking.rst

 Opacity down to 10%
 """""""""""""""""""

-Put a white (just press :kbd:`Backspace`) layer underneath the sketch.
+Put a white (just press the :kbd:`Backspace` key) layer underneath the sketch.
 Turn down the opacity of the sketch to a really low number and put a layer above it for inking.

 Make the sketch colored
 """""""""""""""""""""""